 Due to a CCG Training Day the surgery will be closed on Wednesday 1st October 2014 from 1:30pm and will reopen on Thursday 2nd October at 8:15am.
 If you need to see a doctor please call Herts Urgent Care on 03000 333333 up to 6:30pm.
 After 6:30pm call 111 if you need to see a doctor or 999 in case of an emergency.

 An informative animation explaining the new NHS structures

 Click here to view the video _____________________________

 GP contract changes.
-From April 2014 all 75 year olds and older patients must have their own named doctor.
+From April 2014 all 75 year and older patients must have their own named doctor.
 We have always adhered to the "named doctor" principle.
-All patients at the practice have their own named doctor, if you are unsure about who your named doctor is please check with the Reception Team.
+All patients at the practice have their own named doctor, if you are unsure about who your named doctor is please check with the reception Team.

 Summer 2014 Newsletter

 For the Surgery's Summer 2014 Newsletter please click here.